Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 which is not true unless $2A\!=\!1$ holds.
 So the metric field equations in vacuum are given by the expression

 and such a structure must of course be also valid in the case in which extra contributions will be present.

 By placing this constraint we obtain field equations

-in which the only constant $\Lambda$ is still undetermined and it will remain undetermined since there is no way to fix it on geometrical grounds, so that we may think of it as an integration constant, which can always be added and whose value cannot be fixed, unless empirically.
+in which the only constant $\Lambda$ is still undetermined and it will remain undetermined since there is no way to fix it on geometrical grounds.
+So we might well think of it as a generic integration constant, which can always be added and whose value cannot be fixed, unless empirically.

 So much for the metric field equations, we next turn our attention to the other field equations, for which the covariant derivatives of the fields will not be identically zero and thus a different path has to be followed.